 Science fiction is not innocent.
 It can have a liberating impact on people´s ideas about their individual and collective fate in the future.
 Let me introduce you to Metro 2033, a post-apocalyptic fiction novel, written by the Russian author Dmitry Glukhovsky.

 The novel has become the literary reference for the ego shooter game Metro, developed by a Ukrainian game company.
 Get an impression here: https://www.youtube.com/watch?v=uqkgEHyhYC0

 He was labeled as a foreign agent by authorities of the Russian Federation in Oct 2022.
 The Russian foreign agents` law, originally passed in 2012, prohibits activists, scientists, journalists, heads of NGO´s, or commercial companies any public engagement which includes blocking websites and money aid. https://www.themoscowtimes.com/2022/07/14/putin-signs-expanded-foreign-agents-law-a78298

-The plot of Metro 2033 happens eleven years from now.
-In a truly post-apocalyptic setting the survivors of a global nuclear war have taken refuge in the tunnels of the underground system Metro of Moscow Russia.
+The plot of Metro 2033 happens only eleven years from now!
+In a truly post-apocalyptic setting the survivors of a global nuclear war have taken refuge in the tunnels of the underground system Metro of Moscow in Russia.

 Who conducts business?

 The novel describes a constant survival-resource management fight of the survivors that is controlled by competing empires: "Polis", a state with the greatest military power and the most knowledgeable of the past, battles with "Hanza", a state that controls the main ring of metro stations by its sheer economic power.
 You find the "Rangers of the Order" fight with the neo-Stalinist "Red Line" faction, and the neo-Nazi "Fourth Reich".

 Side performers are a tribe of cannibals who worship 'The Great Worm' and the Brahmins who are scientists, and academics that collect books from the library on the contaminated Earth surface.